 It is important for staff and regulators to understand which products are covered under your HACCP plan.
 It is also important to consider the ingredients and processes required for the recipes since they can greatly affect the pH and water activity of the end product.
 It's also important for employees to follow the recipe exactly, as changes in product preparation can impact the safety and quality of the end product.

-Action Step: Complete Table B in the HACCP Cook-Chill Template.
-Be sure to include all menu items that will be a part of your cook-chill process.
-NOTE: You MUST attach all recipes to your HACCP plan when submitting it to your local health department or other agency with jurisdiction.
+Action Step: Complete Table B in the HACCP Vacuum Packaging Template.
+Be sure to include all menu items that will be a part of your vacuum packaging process.
+NOTE: You MUST attach all recipes to your HACCP plan when is submitting it to your local health department or other agency with jurisdiction.
+Additionally, except for fish that is frozen before, during, and after packaging, a food establishment may not package fish using a ROP method.